ciscoheat/superforms-web/src/routes/components/+page.md

 </form>
 ```

-We can now produce a text field for any object inside our data, which will update the `$form` store.
+We can now produce a type-safe text field for any object inside our data, which will update the `$form` store.

 In general, nested data requires the `dataType` option to be set to `'json'`, but this example works without it, even without `use:enhance`, since arrays of primitive values are [coerced automatically](/concepts/nested-data#an-exception-arrays-with-primitive-values).